DataResponsibly/RAI_Site.github.io/_pages/RAIforUkraine.md

     next generation of scholars during a critical time.

-- **Build a better future:** You will contribute to the development of responsibel AI principles and practices that will shape the future of technology and society.
+- **Build a better future:** You will contribute to the development of responsible AI principles and practices that will shape the future of technology and society.
 Your contribution will help make "responsible AI" synonymous with "AI".